praxidike97/emoji-learn/README.md

 ## Documentation 🤓

 ## numlol 💯
-Machine learning and especially neural nets rely heavily on the use of linear algebra (LinAlg) - we need to add, substract and multiply matrices and vectors.
+Machine learning and especially neural nets rely heavily on the use of linear algebra (LinAlg) - we need to add, subtract and multiply matrices and vectors.
 Unfortunately, the only data structure available in the standard Emojicode package that comes close to what we need are lists.

 ```
 💭 A list of integers